The Ultimate In Birding Tours

 There is also a hide/blind we can visit where many birds and sometimes even Red Pandas come to feed!

-Note: It is important to appreciate that this is a Red Panda Expedition and that priority will be given to gaining sightings of this endearing critter.
+Note: It is important to appreciate that this is a Red Panda Expedition and that priority will be given to gaining sightings and good photographs of this endearing critter.
 There will be lots of birds to see and enjoy but seeing as many bird species as possible is not the goal of this special expedition.